fidelbrea/home-alarm/README.md

 - [ ] USB cable (USB-A to USB-B)
 - [ ] 6 wires cable (0,18 mm<sub>2</sup>)

+Pay attention to the dimensioning of the power supply, the current consumption of the motion sensors, the siren when it is sounding and the battery capacity.

 ## Author

 The author of this project is Fidel Brea (https://github.com/fidelbrea)